sanderjo/sabnzbd-riscv64/README.md

 # SABnzbd logging

-SABnzbd should show these lines at startup.
+SABnzbd should show these lines at startup: "SIMD set: RVV" and both par2 and unrar available:

 ```
 2024-08-16 20:42:16,038::INFO::[SABnzbd:425] SABCTools module (v8.2.5)... found!